Robotic-assisted surgery offers better precision, fewer complications than traditional open surgery.

 Robotic-assisted laparoscopic pyeloplasty is a minimally-invasive procedure used to repair congenital or acquired narrowing or scarring of the ureteropelvic junction.
-During pyeloplasty, the obstruction is removed and the urinary tract is then reconstructed.
-Damage caused by the build-up of fluid pressure is repaired before the ureter and the kidney are sutured back together.
+During pyeloplasty, the obstruction is removed, and the urinary tract is then reconstructed.
+Damage caused by the build-up of fluid pressure is repaired before the ureter and kidney are sutured back together.

 This minimally invasive procedure incorporates the same efficacy and safety as open surgery with less pain after surgery, a shorter hospital stay, and earlier return to work and daily activities.